-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are using any of the HUMALOG insulins.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are using HUMALOG.

-Like other medicines, HUMALOG insulins may cause some unwanted side effects.
+Like other medicines, HUMALOG may cause some unwanted side effects.
 These are likely to vary from patient to patient.
-Some side effects may be related to the dose of your insulin so it is important that you never exceed the stated dose.
+Some side effects may be related to the dose of your insulin.